 “Should I be worried?”

 He nodded.
 “With my dad, you should always be worried.”

 I settled back into my seat, drumming my fingers over my thigh.
-Anxiety was creeping in, mixed with a healthy dose of fear.
-Even if the conversation with Liam went better than the one we’d just had with Daniel, there was still Redding and The Jokers.
+Anxiety crept into my mind, mixed with a healthy dose of fear.
+Even if the conversation with Liam went better than the one we just had with Daniel, and even if he agreed with Jakob’s terms of ceasefire between him and Daniel, there was still Redding and The Jokers to contend with.
 I’d been in Kearny long enough to witness how The Kings doled out retribution.
 Weakness was anathema to motorcycle clubs.
 The Jokers had made their hold on Kearny look weak.
 There’d be hell to pay for this.
 And with The Jokers presence at Magnolia Hills, so close to Kearny, I worried the violence would spill over into our town.

-In the back of my mind, a plan was forming, but if I went through with it, I might lose Jakob before I ever really had him.
+A plan was forming in the back of my mind, but if I went through with it, I might lose Jakob before I ever really had him.